 So I earned my B.S. in Electrical Engineering

-of Engineering's Bioelectronics concentration program.
-I earned "A+"
+Engineering's Bioelectronics concentration program.
+I earned "A+" grades

-grades in many of my biomedical electronics courses because I especially
+in many of my biomedical electronics courses because I especially loved those

 I created my first medical device while in college in 1978: a surgical nerve stimulator.
 Stanford Hospital needed to replace one of their surgical nerve stimulators (used to identify and isolate nerves during surgery), but the manufacturer of their favorite model had gone out of business!
 My father asked if I could develop a new unit with equivalent features, and I eagerly jumped at the chance!
 My first "big break" !!